Two Dimensional Clustering of Gamma-Ray Bursts using durations and hardness: Introduction

-Both of these information-criterion based model comparison techniques have been applied to a variety of problems in astrophysics and particle physics, including in the classification of GRBs~\citep{Shi,Desai16a,Desai16b,Kulkarni17,Ganguly17,Kulkarniexoplanet} and references therein.
+For model comparison, we use two widely used information theoretic criteria, viz.
+Akaike Information Criterion (AIC) and Bayesian Information Criterion (BIC).
+Both of these information-criterion based model comparison techniques have been applied to a variety of problems in astrophysics and particle physics, including in the classification of GRBs~\citep{Shi,Desai16a,Desai16b,Kulkarni17,Ganguly17,Kulkarniexoplanet,KrishakOJA,KrishakDAMA,Krishakanais,Krishak} and references therein.

 The outline of this paper is as follows.
-In Sect.
-2 we discuss the methodology used to obtain the best-fit parameters for the mean GRB duration and hardness, along with their covariances after positing two and three classes of GRBs.
-In Sect.
-3, we discuss various techniques used for model comparison.
-We then present our results for the various GRB datasets in Sect.
-4, including a very brief comparison with previous results.
-We conclude in Sect.
-5.
+The datasets used for our analysis are described in Sect~\ref{sec:1}.
+The analysis methodology and model comparison techniques are outlined in Sect.~\ref{sec:analysis}.
+We then present our results for the various GRB datasets in Sect.~\ref{sec:results}, including a very brief comparison with previous results.
+We conclude in Sect.~\ref{sec:conclusions}.